-CO and SO2 measured at Birmingham Airport 2 met all the AQS objectives for 2015, both with zero exceedances during the year.
+CO and SO2 measured at Birmingham Airport 2 met all the AQS objectives for 2016, both with zero exceedances during the year.

-3.3 Temporal variation in pollutant concentrations
+3.3 Temporal Variation in Pollutant Concentrations

+Figure 3-3 and

-Figure 3-2 and Figure 3-3 show the variation of monthly and daily averaged NOx PM10, O3, CO and SO2 concentrations during 2015 at Birmingham Airport 2.
-The pollutants concentrations were normalized (the measured values were adjusted to a notionally common scale) for better visualization purposes.
+Figure 3-4 show the variation of monthly and daily averaged NOx PM10, O3, CO and SO2 concentrations during 2016 at Birmingham Airport 2.
+The pollutants concentrations of CO and SO2 were normalized (the measured values were adjusted to a notionally common scale) for better visualization purposes.